MelonKony/webdev/content/docs/millmint/vekllei/language.md

 ### 2.3 🔖 Rapotenne

 **Rapotenne** (*lit.
 "Name-Talk"*) is the Vekllei system of names, often considered in modernity to function as a distinct, though limited, language.
-Contemporary *Rapotenne* is informed by pictographic proto-*Topet* runes as well as elements of the extinct *Kala* language and subsequently *Quutetast* Algic components.
+Contemporary *Rapotenne* is informed by pictographic proto-*Topet* runes as well as elements of the extinct *Kala* language, and subsequently *Quutetast* Algic artefacts.
 Because *Kala* is extinct and *Quutetast* is a dead language, largely displaced by modern spoken Vekllei, *Rapotenne* is unique among Vekllei's sublanguages for its direct lineage from proto-linguistic forms of early Vekllei history, some nearly 4,000 years old.
-Today it is used largely ceremonially, through ritual related to birth and Blood Names[^2].
+Today it is used largely ceremonially, through ritual related to birth and Blood Names [^2].

 #### 2.3.1 Overview

-*Rapotenne* has its origins in superstitious Islandi magical staves, sigils which evolved into battle names and honourifics, called Blood Names.
+*Rapotenne* has its origins in superstitious *Islandi* magical staves, sigils which evolved into battle names and honourifics, called Blood Names.
 The use of Blood Names varies across Vekllei history, but is still common across ancestral families today.
-In modern immigration, especially after the Atomic War and British occupation, Blood Names have been commonly adopted by new families as symbolic displacement of older bloodlines, largely for their fashionable association with royalty and heritage.
-Rapotenne today mostly employs older [Floral Vowels](/docs/millmint/vekllei/language/#diphthongs), which themselves are likely evolutions of proto-*Quutetast* pronunciation associated with *Kala*.
+In modern immigration, especially after the Atomic War and British occupation, Blood Names have been commonly adopted by new families as symbolic displacement of older bloodlines, largely for their fashionable association with royalty and heritage. *Rapotenne* today mostly employs older [Floral Vowels](/docs/millmint/vekllei/language/#diphthongs), which themselves are likely evolutions of proto-*Quutetast* pronunciation associated with *Kala*.
 Rapotenne characters, also called *Rapotenne*, are closely associated with old runic Islandi sigils, and are purely figurative.
 Their use in modernity is largely instructional, and is used to determine and act out [*Upotenne*](/docs/millmint/vekllei/language/#25--upotenne) signs, which is functionally adjacent to *Rapotenne*.

 #### 2.3.2 Practice

 *Rapotenne* consists of 452 characters in common practice, although priests and regional dialects may employ upwards of a 1,000.
 Despite integration with the formal Vekllei language constellation, minor differences in pronunciation survive.
 For example, the Alveolar /s͇/ is dropped before consonants in ordinary spoken Vekllei, making it rare in modern usage, but is voiced in *Rapotenne*.
 The shape and stroke order of characters determines the physicality of [*Upotenne*](/docs/millmint/vekllei/language/#25--upotenne), as their function within ritual is more or less the same.
-Although simplistic and literally figurative, *Rapotenne* is used extensively in religious script and poetry and remains an important cultural force within Vekllei.
+Although simplistic and literally figurative, *Rapotenne* is used extensively in religious script and poetry, and remains an important cultural force within Vekllei.

 ---

 ### 2.4 🤲🏻 Potenne

 **Potenne** (*lit.
-"Hand-Talk"*) is an auxiliary sign language in Vekllei used commonly today as an aid or substitute for vocalised speech.
-It was originally a form of *avoidance speech* that arose in response to social taboos in [*Upen*](docs/millmint/vekllei/religion.md), but acquired broader use by the 16th century and is employed commonly today part of many conventions and customs within the Home Islands.
+"Hand-Talk"*) is an indigenous auxiliary sign language in Vekllei used commonly today as an aid or substitute for vocalised speech.
+It was originally a form of *avoidance speech* that arose in response to social taboos in [*Upen*](docs/millmint/vekllei/religion.md), but acquired broader use by the 16th century and is employed commonly today part of many conventions and customs within the Home Islands. *Potenne* is also used by hearing-disabled persons in Vekllei to communicate.

 #### 2.4.1 Overview

 Historic social taboos in Vekllei's dominant religion, Upen, prevented speech between people for a variety of reasons, including for marital, interfamilial, penal and ascetic considerations. *Potenne* first arose to avoid these taboos.
 During the first substantial immigration of Inuit-Kalaallisut peoples in the 4th century BC, proto-*Potenne* avoidance languages developed pragmatic pidgin forms to allow for trade and communication between settlers and the original Islandi population.
 This rapid expansion in use saw *Potenne* develop solidified cultural tenants, including phonologically distinct suprasegmental components like *biouspotenne* (*lit.
 "Face-Talk"*), which distinguishes facial expression from gestures in poetic, transcendental forms, and *kiouyapotenne* (*lit.
 "Child-Talk"*), which uses facial expressions to teach children individual signs.

-By the 11th Century, *Potenne* is documented alongside other critical languages like *Topet*, and had demonstrated its saturation of Vekllei society in several sociological and cultural forms, including [*Upotenne*](/docs/millmint/vekllei/language/#25--upotenne), today considered an independent language system within Vekllei's varied linguistic cultures.
+By the 11th Century, *Potenne* was documented alongside other critical languages like *Topet*, and had demonstrated its saturation of Vekllei society in several sociological and cultural forms, including [*Upotenne*](/docs/millmint/vekllei/language/#25--upotenne), today considered an independent language system within Vekllei's varied linguistic cultures.

 *Potenne* is used today as a casual substitute for simple speech and to communicate figurative meanings of words in *Topet* otherwise uncommunicable in conventional speech.